 Shoulder Impingement Specialist

 Shoulder impingement is the inflammation of the tendons in the shoulder joint and is common in the young and middle-aged individuals who engage in physical activities that require repeated overhead arm movements.
-Shoulder impingement specialist Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for shoulder impingement in Detroit.
+Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for shoulder impingement in Detroit.
 Contact Dr. Okoroha’s team for an appointment today!

 The shoulder is a ball-and-socket joint.
 The ball-shaped end of the upper arm bone (humerus) fits neatly into a socket, called the glenoid, which is part of the shoulder blade or scapula.